Using this website

 How we tested this website

-This website was last tested in February 2018.
-The test was carried out by Nomensa LTD prior to the launch of this website, and maintained by our current development partners BoxUK Ltd.
+The Cymru Wales brand platforms were last tested in April 2024.
+The test was carried out by The UK government Cabinet Office's Accessibility Monitoring Team, and maintained by our current development partners BoxUK Ltd.

 We tested:

-Making our website fully accessible is an ongoing process and we are committed to offer a AA standard compliant user friendly experience.
-Our planned approach is to use a combination of both technology and focus groups that include users who have disabilities or use assistive technologies.
+Making our website fully accessible is an ongoing process and we are committed to offering a AA standard compliant user friendly experience.
+Our planned approach is to use a combination of both technology and focus groups that include disabled users or people who use assistive technologies to identify and address any barriers.

-Ongoing developments are completed with AA accessibility as a core aim carried out by our development partners box UK.
+Ongoing developments are completed with AA accessibility as a core aim carried out by our development partners Box UK Ltd.